earthly/website/blog/_posts/2022-05-31-aws-lambda-api-proxy.md

  |_|  |_|  \___/   \__,_|  \___|
 ~~~

-My problem now is that it doesn't work outside of Lambda, and I'll tackle that next, but first let me show you how I deployed it and got it configured in AWS.
+My next problem, however, is getting this to work outside a Lambda.
+But first let me show you how I deployed it and got it configured in AWS.

 ## Deployment Shenanigans

-To deploy a container as a lambda in AWS follow the steps from [my previous guide] and you should end up with a lambda that is backed by ECR and can be updated with an Earthfile target (or equivalent bash script) like this:
+To deploy a container as a lambda in AWS follow the steps from [my previous guide] and you should end up with a lambda that is backed by an image sitting in Elastic Container Registry (ECR) and can be updated with an Earthfile target (or equivalent bash script) like this:

 ~~~{.bash caption=">_"}
 deploy: